 For locals and tourists passing through (I think it’s possible), you should consider booking a trip with “Séjour dans les îles” who offer a Flight + Accommodation with half board + Activities package, with the only two guesthouses on the island (I think).
 The prices are identical and it will cost about 52,000 cfp per person for the whole package (about 430€), which between us, for an “all-inclusive” stay here in French Polynesia, remains really correct in terms of price.

 We had chosen to stay at the Pension Ariiheevai.
 Except the fact that the accommodation was full (but they had nothing to do with it!), everything went very well there.
-Very nice welcome with flower necklaces, very large, simple but functional bungalows and a magical setting on the beach or almost.
+Very nice welcome with flower necklaces, very large, simple but functional bungalows and a magical setting on the white sand beach or almost.
 A few bikes and kayaks (which could use a sprucing up!) are available and there is even a small store to buy the aperitif for the sunset just next door.

 I don’t know the other guesthouse (Pension Mataiva Village) so it’s difficult to give an opinion.
 But it seems to me that geographically, they are less well located.
 Of course, for lovers of luxury, hotels on stilts, you will pass your way!

 Regarding food, if you book a “séjour dans les îles” package, you don’t have much to worry about since you’ll be on full board.
-Otherwise (if you took a return flight from Tahiti), you can find a few stores in the main village (Pahua).
+Otherwise (if you took a return flight from Tahiti), you can find a few stores in the main polynesian village (Pahua).
 The food at the guesthouse was rather good overall, lots of fish of course!